fiadhhart/startup/README.md

  * application elements visually appealing with good whitespace and color
  * application text content visually appealing with good sizing and color
  * application imager placed and sized as needed

+# React Deliverable

+ Had some errors, trying to fix